-Western Sydney Parklands is located to the north-east and east of WSI, stretching for 27 km over 3 LGAs (Blacktown, Liverpool and Fairfield), creating a large area of recreational and open space for western Sydney.
-Under the 2030 Plan of Management (Western Sydney Parklands, 2018), the parklands will remain mostly bushland (40 per cent), with 30 per cent set aside for recreation and tourism facilities and 5 per cent designated for urban farming.
+Western Sydney Parklands is located to the north-east and east of WSI, stretching for 27 kilometres over 3 LGAs (Blacktown, Liverpool and Fairfield), creating a large area of recreational and open space for western Sydney.
+Under the 2030 Plan of Management (Western Sydney Parklands, 2018), the Parklands will remain mostly bushland (40 per cent), with 30 per cent set aside for recreation and tourism facilities and 5 per cent designated for urban farming.

 The Wianamatta - South Creek corridor, to the east of WSI provides a significant green corridor to local communities in the study area.
-Approximately 5 km north of WSI is the Twin Creeks Golf and Country Club, a 340-ha estate comprising an 18-hole golf course, function centre and a restaurant.
+Approximately 5 kilometres north of WSI is the Twin Creeks Golf and Country Club, a 340-hectare estate comprising an 18-hole golf course, function centre and a restaurant.
 Other golf courses located in the study area include Wallacia Panthers Country Club, Penrith Golf Course and Camden Lakeside Golf Course.
-Bents Basin State Conservation Area (located in Silverdale and Greendale) is a popular swimming hole with a camping area and an education centre used by local school groups.
-The Silverdale Rifle Range is located approximately 6 km to the south-west of the Airport Site.
+Bents Basin State Conservation Area, near Wallacia is s a popular swimming hole with a camping area and an education centre used by local school groups.
 Numerous small, local, recreation assets such as parks, playgrounds, skate parks and picnic areas are also located within the urban parts of the study area.

 Key recreational land uses are shown on Figure 14.3.